ArcaneEngineer/ECS-tutorials/part3.md

 ## Conclusion

 In this lesson, we've seen how we can begin to generalise he intialisation phase of the ECS, by having it take generalised components and entity archetypes, and turn these into a running system.

-The power of our ECS has grown enormously, such that we could already begin to see how it might be used for different games, not only Tiny Tanks.
+While things have definitely become more difficult to understand -- this is usually the curse of [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) -- the power of our ECS has also grown enormously, such that we could already begin to see how it might be used for different games, and an endless array of different component types.

-In so doing, our runtime code (as denoted) has become more abstract and a tad more difficult to understand, as parts of that code moved into the (denoted) initialisation section (pure data).
+In so doing, our runtime code has become more abstract and a tad more difficult to understand, as parts of that code moved into the initialisation section as (soon to be) pure data.
 Thus, the _density_ of the different sections of our code has changed, which indicates a shift towards a [data driven design](#).

 In time, all initialisation data will come from data sources, e.g. JSON files or a database, representing either serialised savegames or data produced by game designers, either by hand or by say, a custom-built editor.
 That is one of our medium-terms goals as we continue this series.

 In the next lesson, we will look at further differentiating our two entity archetypes, adding a third archetype, and begin to generalise the second part of our code: runtime updates.

----OR---
-In the next lesson, we will look at pre-filtering our global entities list into sub-lists by component type.
-This will reduce the number of (nested) conditional branches where we perform our game logic, by moving these out into a pre-step.

-The performance impact of this should be evident when dealing with thousands of entities.